 This post will teach you how to use layers in Procreate, the drawing app for Apple iPad.
 It is a no-nonsense, step-by-step tutorial.

-I cover all aspects, including:
+I cover all aspects of using layers:

 By the end of this post, you’ll understand everything you need to know about layers in the Procreate app.